MonashAPS/cq23-game-server/docs/game_logic/communication.md

 }
 ```

+`deleted_objects` will always be an empty list at this stage because nothing is happening in the game yet.

 As explained above, after each message you receive, you will be given an amount of time for your code to process
 that information.
-This applies to pre and post initial messages.
+This applies to both of the communication stages.
 In the example above, you've been given 0.1 seconds to
 process this information but, you do not need to respond with anything at this stage.

 After the initialisation is done, you will receive the end init signal (explained above).
 This message is to signal